Xovesh/Personal-Projects/sudoku/README.md

 Actually the Sudokus are stored in a CSV file.

-Note: I know it's not the best choice use CSV files, only for learning purposes.
+Note: I know it's not the best choice to use CSV files, is only for learning purposes.